ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 ## Baking it in versus fixing it in post

 It is a bit of an digital accessibility practitioner cliché at this point, but we want to **[thread accessibility-related considerations into all phases of product and feature creation](https://www.lullabot.com/articles/what-it-means-shift-left-accessibility-and-how-do-it-right) as much as possible**.
 This serves to normalize it as a consideration, including early-stage research and prototyping and all the way to development, release, and subsequent maintenance.

-It’s a subtle thing, but we also want to hold space for things that need direct accessibility support and remediation when this consideration of accessibility fails to happen. **It’s all about approach**.

 <div class="centered-media-outer">
   <picture class="centered-media-inner-1">